 - Q: How can I set the PIN for my Nitrokey 3?

-You can configure and do basic settings for your Nitrokey 3 using Chrome(ium) just visit: chrome://settings/securityKeys (clicking the link will not work for security reasons, please copy&paste it)
+On GNU+Linux and macOS you can configure and do basic settings for your Nitrokey 3 using Chrome(ium) just visit: chrome://settings/securityKeys (clicking the link will not work for security reasons, please copy&paste it)

 - Q: Is the Nitrokey 3 Common Criteria or FIPS certified?